NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 **Managing Allocations**

-Allocations on this system are managed the exact same way as they are for NOAA's RDHPCS systems (Hera, Jet etc.)
+Allocations on this system are managed exactly as they are for NOAA's RDHPCS systems (Hera, Jet etc.)

 Role Accounts